 Our efforts to reduce hospital acquired infections (HAIs) may have hit a challenging conundrum.
 On the one hand, we know that handwashing is essential to break the chain of transmission from infected (or colonized) host to vulnerable patient.
-On the other hand, one of the key tools in facilitating handwashing has been recently demonstrated to play a role in transmitting pathogens.
+On the other hand, one of the key tools in facilitating handwashing has recently demonstrated to play a role in transmitting pathogens.
 That tool?
 The sink.
 Many think sinks are beginning to tip the balance toward doing more harm than good.

 Sinks are by their very nature perfect places for pathogens to flourish and spread.
 Wet and dark, they provide ample space for pathogens to set up shop.
 Add to that a regular stream of nutrients in the form of soaps, organic debris, poured out drinks and even leftover IV fluid, and sinks provide microorganisms everything they could ever desire in life.
 Thanks to recent studies into the way sink pathogens grow, spread, and contaminate the patient's environment, researchers are urging design changes that could make sinks tip the balance more in favor of doing more good than harm.
 While these are not yet requirements under building codes, leaders in healthcare design have put them in their most recent guidelines.

 Avoiding splashes is the main goal of 4 of these goals.
 Since the sink harbors pathogens, any splashes that land outside of the basin bring potentially disease-causing pathogens into the patient environment.

 #1 Offset Faucets | Faucets that aim water directly onto the strainer over the drain tend to splash more.
 By simply offsetting the faucet from the drain, you can reduce the amount of splashing.

 #2 Deep Basin | A deep basin means that splashes are caught by the basin before entering the patient environment.